-Annual Shareholder Meetings: The Annual General Shareholders' Meeting ("AGM") is held within the first eight months of each year.
-The AGM resolves on: the appropriation of the distributable profit; the discharge of the members of the management and supervisory boards; the compensation of the members of the supervisory board; the election of the company's auditors; as well as - from 2020 - at least four years of the remuneration policy for the management and supervisory boards and annually for the remuneration report.
-Other agenda items put on the agenda by the company include the election of the supervisory board, treasury share purchase programmes or capital measures.
+Annual General Shareholder Meetings: The Annual General Shareholders' Meeting ("AGM") is held within the first eight months of each year.
+The AGM resolves on: the appropriation of the distributable profit; the discharge of the members of the Management and Supervisory Boards; the compensation of the members of the Supervisory Board; the election of the company's auditors; as well as - from 2020 - at least four years of the remuneration policy for the Management and Supervisory Boards and annually for the remuneration report.
+Other agenda items put on the agenda by the company may include the election of the Supervisory Board, treasury share purchase programmes or capital measures.

-Extraordinary Shareholder Meeting: Any shareholders' meeting which is not the AGM is deemed to be an Extraordinary General Meeting ("EGM").
+Extraordinary General Shareholder Meeting: Any shareholders' meeting that is not the AGM is deemed to be an Extraordinary General Meeting ("EGM").

-The convocation formalities for AGM and EGM are similar.
+The convocation formalities for AGMs and EGMs are similar.
 The invitation to an AGM must be published at least 28 days prior to the AGM.
 The minimum publication term for an EGM is 21 days prior to the meeting, unless the Articles of Association provide longer terms.
 In an EGM, there are no mandatory items to be included in the agenda.

-Information to be provided: Companies must generally publish resolution proposals by the managing and supervisory board regarding every agenda item and documentary back-up, such as the annual accounts, on their website at least 21 days before the shareholders' meeting.
-Listed companies must also publish the invitation to the general meeting and forms of powers of attorney, in addition to postal or tele-voting, as well as certain reports on their website.
+Information to be provided: Companies must generally publish resolution proposals by the Managing and Supervisory Board regarding every agenda item and documentary back-up, such as the annual accounts, on their website at least 21 days before the shareholders' meeting.
+Listed companies must also publish the invitation to the general meeting and forms of powers of attorney, in addition to postal or tele-voting, as well as certain reports, on their website.

-The company's boards must issue resolution proposals on each agenda item and will make an election proposal on supervisory board members and auditors.
+The company's boards must issue resolution proposals on each agenda item and will make an election proposal on Supervisory Board members and auditors.
 Voting and other shareholder rights: Voting rights are nowadays often exercised by proxies, which may be financial institutions, institutional proxy advisors or proxies appointed by the company (Stimmrechtsvertreter der Gesellschaft).
 Shareholders have the right to speak at the shareholders' meetings and to request information on matters of the company and affiliates to the extent necessary for assessment of the agenda items.
 Shareholders can propose motions to agenda items and issue objections to be recorded at the meeting by the notary to be able to later challenge the resolutions in court.
 Depending on the shareholding quota, shareholders holding at least 1% of the corporation's share capital can submit resolution proposals or make requests for additional agenda items (5%).